 spell this correctly, including the underscore and capitalised first

 letter.
-It is important when using scripting languages to never use
+It is important when using scripting languages never to use

 spaces in the names of files or folders, so please get into the practice